-More than halfway through to 2020.
+More than halfway through 2020.
 I ended up reading about a dozen books, Losing track of time.
 It hardly made me realise it’s been five months, I haven’t travelled anywhere at all.
 Not even Mumbai which is the closest Metro city from my hometown Nashik.

-This also made me question am I liking it to be in one place, without moving at all
+This also made me question am I liking it to be in one place, without moving at all.

-As far as travelling goes as a tourist- The Books have been helping me by taking me to America by going on a history tour by having a well-researched guide (Bill Bryson) To telling me about the Indian history by making me meet Historians such as William Dalrymple.
+As far as travelling goes as a tourist- The Books have been helping me by taking me to America by going on a history tour by having a well-researched guide (Bill Bryson) To telling me about Indian history by making me meet Historians such as William Dalrymple.
 Reading makes me feel sometimes “Lost in Japan” by either overhearing a mysterious case “Under The Midnight Sun” or giving it a realism-magical sense of the place by letting me know about “Kafka on The Shores” To making me Revisit Turkey But this time also making me experiencing the “Snow” by a local Orhan Pamuk and taking me to a lesser-known city in the country Kars.

 Reading made me understand a doctor’s life by sharing the concept of “Being Mortal” to making me meet some interesting personalities, Michelle Obama & Robert Iger.

 All these experiences while sipping coffee and hopping around the different corners of my home, enjoying the weather and trying to do my best while sitting at home.

 But, Yes Travelling physically cannot be replaced by reading books.
 But, reading can comfort you in planning out your next travel journey.